How to Greet Visitors: 20+ Examples to Try in Your Destination

 Orientation

-Orientation is essentially welcoming and familiarizing visitors to the space in your town.
-These types of interactions direct visitors to what they need and also help them feel comfortable while exploring.
+Orientation is welcoming and familiarizing visitors to the space in your town.
+These interactions direct visitors to what they need and help them feel comfortable while exploring.

 Sometimes, visitors will tell you exactly what they’re looking for.
 In that case, orientation is more straightforward: Guide those individuals to get exactly where they want to go.
 You could also offer helpful information they might not have thought of.

-For example, if someone’s looking for running shoes in your sports apparel shop, you could also point out that that the running socks are buy-one-get-one, and available on your way to the shoe section.
-Then mention your favorite running trails nearby.
+For example, if someone’s looking for running shoes in your sports apparel shop, you could also point out that the running socks are buy-one-get-one and available on your way to the shoe section.
+Then, mention your favorite running trails nearby.

 Examples of orientation responses for the “I’m just looking” visitor:

-• Personally, I like to start in this area over here and work my way around.
+• I like to start in this area and work my way around.

 • Take your time to look around.
 Some people stay here for a lifetime just exploring.